tanvir-git/odoo-documentation/content/applications/finance/accounting/bank/bank_statements.rst

 .. image:: bank_statements/bank-overview.png
    :align: center
-   :alt: Import a bank statement file in Odoo Accounting
+   :alt: Import a bank statement file in CoquiAPPs Accounting

 Next, select the file you want to import and click on :guilabel:`Upload`.